bethwjohnson/portfolio/Project_Red_v_Blue_Webserver/README.md

 # Red v.
 Blue Team - Webserver
 ## Elizabeth Johnson
 ---
-A Red Team and Blue Team exploration of a WordPress Webservers.
+A Red Team and Blue Team exploration of WordPress Webservers.
 Due to time constraints, only Target 1 was fully explored.

 ## Table of Contents
 - Red Team Summary of Opertions
 - Blue Team Summary of Opertions
 - References

+Red Team:
-Red Team: Utilized the following tools during the engagement:
+Utilized the following tools during the engagement:
 - Kali Linux
 - WPScan
 - Nmap